Cherwell Valley services

 Other abandoned plans included 'family rooms' as part of the toilets area.
 Much of the front of the services (where Thorntons and M&S were) was an extension, with the entrance originally being next to Little Chef/Costa Coffee.
 Ladbrokes was originally an amusement arcade.

-On the 15th April at 1pm there was a fire in one of Moto's store rooms which took hold of the roof and eventually destroyed the whole amenity building, narrowly missing the adjacent Travelodge.
+On the 15 April 2010 at 1pm there was a fire in one of Moto's store rooms which took hold of the roof and eventually destroyed the whole amenity building, narrowly missing the adjacent Travelodge.
+It was started by an electrical fault within an air-conditioning unit.
 Around 120 firefighters tackled the blaze which lasted until 5pm and resulted in delays on the M40 and a closure of the A43.

-On the 23rd April a new marquee style building opened at the western end of the car park as a temporary measure until better facilities could be set up.
+On the 23 April 2010 a new marquee-style building opened at the western end of the car park as a temporary measure until better facilities could be set up.
 It could hold 100 people, served drinks and a limited hot food menu.
-Some better facilities that could house all the expected features opened on the 15th July at the south-eastern end of the car park and were used until the permanent building was ready.
+Some better facilities that could house all the expected features opened on the 15th July 2010 at the south-eastern end of the car park and were used until the permanent building was ready.
 Ladbrokes was the only facility missing from the temporary building, although this never returned at all.

 Heart Oxfordshire have some photos of the fire.

 On the 1st July 2010 a planning application was put in for the final amenity building after design work started hours following the fire.
 It was almost identical to Wetherby, with the same green credentials, only designed to accommodate busier peak periods.
 All the brands, including Thorntons, which was unique to the services, were set to be included in the new building, but this didn't materialise: a meeting centre opened here instead.
 Ladbrokes opened as Upper Crust.
 Whilst the reconstruction was taking place the motel closed and was going to become a Days Inn, but the plans were dropped and the Travelodge reopened on the 26th May 2011.